flashbots/pm/README.md

 </br> If you are a DeFi trader or run bots, we invite you to test out Flashbots and start submitting MEV bundles.
 Join our [Flashbots discord](https://discord.gg/3TjWjBerRb) community of MEV searchers, or contact us at info@flashbots.net

 ## Contribute to MEV-Research
-</br> We invite you to review our [MEV-Research GitHub repo](https://github.com/flashbots/mev-research) repo to learn about our MEV Fellowship program.
+</br> We invite you to review our [MEV-Research](https://github.com/flashbots/mev-research) repo to learn about our MEV Fellowship program.
 Start contributing through opening or answering a Github issue, and/or writing a Flashbots Research Proposal (FRP) to co-author our research papers and/or apply for a research grant, and join our discussion on our [MEV-Research discord](https://discord.gg/9yuuZendEy) community.

 ## Join the MEV party!